Car Accident Attorneys in Wheeling, WV

 What Is Your Car Accident Case Worth?

 If you have been involved in a car accident, you may think that you are only entitled to receive money to pay for your damaged vehicle and your current medical bills.
-At Jividen Law Offices, PLLC, our West Virginia car accident lawyers aggressively pursue the full scope of financial compensation.
+At Jividen Law Offices, PLLC, our Wheeling car accident lawyers aggressively pursue the full scope of financial compensation.

 You may be entitled to these damages:

 - Past, ongoing, and future medical expenses, including hospital bills, doctor’s appointments, surgeries and medical procedures, prescription medication, physical and occupational therapy, medical equipment, home health care, and other out-of-pocket expenses